xelatihy/yocto-gl/doc/yocto_obj.md

 ## History

+- v 0.29: use reference interface for textures
 - v 0.28: add function to split meshes into single shapes
 - v 0.27: explicit transforms
 - v 0.26: added interpreting of illum in scene conversions